Azure/azure-sdk-for-java/sdk/communication/azure-communication-callautomation/swagger/README.md

     to: SpeechResultInternal
 - rename-model:
     from: ExternalStorage
-    to: ExternalStorageInternal
+    to: RecordingStorageInternal
 - rename-model:
-    from: BlobStorage
-    to: BlobStorageInternal
-- rename-model:
     from: ContinuousDtmfRecognitionRequest
     to: ContinuousDtmfRecognitionRequestInternal
 - rename-model:
-    from: TranscriptionConfiguration
+    from: TranscriptionOptions
-    to: TranscriptionConfigurationInternal
+    to: TranscriptionOptionsInternal
 - rename-model:
     from: StartTranscriptionRequest
     to: StartTranscriptionRequestInternal